juliusgarbe/dotfiles/README.md

 Unstaged changes:
 ![prompt unstaged changes](prompt2.png)

+For more capabilities of the ZSH agnoster theme and tips how to customize the prompt view, see [here](https://github.com/agnoster/agnoster-zsh-theme).

 ## Installing and managing dotfiles
 Before installation, make sure to back up already existing configuration files in your $HOME folder if you care about them, so they won't be overwritten by Git.
 To install, use the following commands (note, that this dotfile repository should be managed as a *bare Git repository*):